Search our Site:

 World Water Day

-Visit the World Water Day website
+Visit World Water Day website

 Each year, a different United Nations (UN) agency is selected to coordinate events surrounding World Water Day (WWD) around the world, and a different theme is chosen to reflect the many facets of freshwater resources.
-World Water Day 2006 was guided by the United Nations Educational, Scientific and Cultural Organization (UNESCO) under the theme 'Water and Culture.'

 The World Water Forum

-• Mexico City 2006
+• Mexico City, 2006

 • Tokyo Japan, March 2003

-• The Hague 2000
+• The Hague, 2000

-• Marrakech 1997
+• Marrakech, 1997

-The 4th World Water Forum convened in Mexico City, Mexico from March 16-22, 2006, culminating with the celebration of World Water Day on the last day of the meetings - March 22nd.
+4th World Water Forum logo The 4th World Water Forum convened in Mexico City, Mexico from March 16-22, 2006, culminating with the celebration of World Water Day on the last day of the meetings - March 22nd.
+The main theme of the 4th World Water Forum was, "Local actions for a global challenge".

-4th World Water Forum logo Visit the 4th World Water Forum website
+Visit 4th World Water Forum website

 Over 200 thematic sessions were held as part of the forum, with almost 20,000 participants in attendance.
 Governments, UN agencies, intergovernmental organizations, non-governmental organizations (NGOs), academia, business and industry, indigenous groups, youth and the media were all in attendance.
-The Forum is the largest international event on freshwater and is convened every three years.
-Its objective is to enable multi-stakeholder participation and dialogue to influence water policy-making at a global level, in pursuit of sustainable development.

 View coverage of the 4th World Water Forum by IISD reporting services